LironHazan/dev-runner/Readme.md

 # dev-runner

+WIP

 Enter a list of <= 4 local node based projects and execute concurrently via the runner ui.

+Motivation - none, just for fun..

+Disclaimer - Local dev server only, shouldn't be taken to "production", the executed get_commands are according to what the user specified, there's no way of running other sys commands nor injecting any scripts...

 #### Runner UI
 Simple React based interface.